ZgzInfinity/SpaceInvaders/README.md

 console without any problem.

 In addition, tests have been performed using a PS2 controller configured with Xpadder instead of the keyboard in order to test usability and give users a perspective closer to desktop games.
+The ps2 command configuration is shown below:

+* Space key - Cross button
+* Plus key (right of the keyboard) - Triangle button
+* Enter key - Start button
+* STAB key - Select button
+* ESCAPE key - L button
+* Cursor keys - crosshead buttons

 ## 6 Execution